 If it’s an emergency, always call 9-1-1 immediately.

-You can use the WSIB’s Compass tool to search and find Ontario workplace health and safety statistics for your job.
-Discover the number of injury claims per year, the leading types of injuries for that workplace, employee benefit payments, and much more.
+You can use the WSIB’s Compass tool to check out health and safety statistics for your workplace.
+You can find things like the number and types of injuries for that workplace and much more.
+You can also compare statistics between employers to see how they stack up.

 Don’t panic.
 Don’t Instagram.
 Do the following: